biowdl/germline-DNA/index.md

 omitted in the case of single-end data.
 Multiple samples, libraries (per sample) and readgroups (per library) may be given.

+## Dependency requirements Tool versions
+Included in the repository is an `environment.yml` file.
+This file includes all the tool version on which the workflow was tested.
+You can use conda and this file to create an environment with all the correct tools.

 ## Output
 This pipeline will produce a number of directories and files:
 - **samples**: Contains a folder per sample.